Workflow Infrastructure for Ops and RevOps

 Operating Artifacts

-What makes the Control Layer durable
+What makes the workflow dependable

 The buyer promise is backed by explicit contracts, runbooks, and release evidence, not by founder memory or hidden prompts.